mveres01/multi-contact-grasping/README.md

 | Texture Mapping | Plane, sphere, cylinder, cube |
 | Texture Pose | Position, Orientation |
 | Camera | Pose (Resolution, Field of View, near/far planes also supported) |

+Data from this phase is stored in the _output/processed/_ folder, where the _*.hdf5_ file stores the grasp metadata, and images are stored in the corresponding directory.
+RGB images of the object, object + gripper are stored in the .jpg format, while the depth image is stored as a 16-bit floating point numpy array.

 Sample images of the pre-grasp: